obonaventure/cnp3/book-2nd/preface.rst

 About the author
 ################

-`Olivier Bonaventure <http://inl.info.ucl.ac.be/obo>`_ is currently professor at `Universite catholique de Louvain <http://www.uclouvain.be>`_ (Belgium) where he leads the `IP Networking Lab <http://inl.info.ucl.ac.be>`_ and is vice-president of the `ICTEAM <http://www.uclouvain.be/icteam>`_ institute.
+`Olivier Bonaventure <http://inl.info.ucl.ac.be/obo>`_ is currently professor at `Universite catholique de Louvain <http://www.uclouvain.be>`_ (Belgium) where he leads the `IP Networking Lab <http://inl.info.ucl.ac.be>`_ .
 His research has been focused on Internet protocols for more than twenty years.
 Together with his Ph.D. students, he has developed traffic engineering techniques, performed various types of Internet measurements, improved the performance of routing protocols such as BGP and IS-IS and participated to the development of new Internet protocols including shim6, LISP and Multipath TCP.
 He frequently contributes to standardisation within the `IETF <http://www.ietf.org>`_.

+..
 He was on the editorial board of IEEE/ACM Transactions on Networking and is Education Director of `ACM SIGCOMM <http://www.sigcomm.org>`_.